fsharp/fslang-design/FSharp-5.0/FS-1071-witness-passing-quotations.md

 2. You can access this information via the new `Quotations.Patterns.CallWithWitnesses` active pattern, and reconstruct the node using `Quotations.Expr.CallWithWitnesses`.

 3. The compiled method signature for each SRTP-constrained generic inlined function has one extra argument for each SRTP constraint.
-This is in a new method with a new distinguished suffic to the name.
+This is in a new method with a new distinguished suffix to the name.

 4. The emitted IL for each SRTP-constrained generic inlined function either passes the necessary witnesses, and now never emits the `NotSupportedException` code.